Solar panels on the rooftop of LUT University

 In the long run, after 2050, solar energy could be the main solution to energy production.
 It will very likely be a highly efficient way to produce electricity that could also be stored efficiently.
 Nonetheless, also water and wind power and bioenergy will be produced in areas where they are available.

-The transition from fossil fuels to solar electricity will take decades.
+The transition from fossil fuels to renewable electricity will take decades.
 Consequently, we should already be building solar electricity systems at an increasing rate.
 We can all do our own small part to reduce global carbon dioxide emissions.
 The first step in the right direction is installing solar panels on our rooftops.

 right